Zoo of flows in a 3d gauged supergravity with periodic potential: Introduction

 The paper is organized as follows.
-In Section \ref{sec:model} we briefly review $D=3$, $\mc{N}=(2,0)$ gauged supergravity model and discuss the scalar field behavior near AdS/dS extema of the scalar potential.
+In Section \ref{sec:model} we briefly review $D=3$, $\mc{N}=(2,0)$ gauged supergravity model and discuss the scalar field behavior near AdS/dS extrema of the scalar potential.
 In Section \ref{sec:sol} we present exact and numerical solutions flowing from AdS/dS and discuss their holographic aspects.
 We also come from EOMs of the model to a 2d autonomous dynamical systems on the plane and in the disk.
 In Section \ref{sec:3dflowsfneq1}, we use the Poincaré transformation to project the phase space of the system with non-zero temperature into the unit cylinder and the ball, which helps us understand the global phase portrait and allows us to construct the flows numerically.
 We also construct analytic near-horizon solutions.
+In Section \ref{Sect:5} we compute the Brown‑York stress‑energy tensor on a cutoff surface for the exact holographic RG flow and show that the $T\overline{T}$-operator factorizes.
+We also introduce an effective deformation parameter $\mu$, which decreases along the flow.
 We conclude in Section \ref{sec:disc}, where we discuss our main results and sketch further directions to explore.
 Some technical details are left for Appendices.